 Be sure to check out my article on How to Boil Foods with links to the various stages.
 We have all heard the jokes about someone who is so bad at cooking, "They can't even boil water!"

-Well, you may just have a different opinion about that after you read my post.
+You may have a different opinion about that after reading my post.